yc22305/CubeSat/README.md

 ```
 sudo rfcomm bind rfcomm0 98:D3:31:FC:26:44
 ```
 `port name` must be named as `rfcomm(N)` like rfcomm0, rfcomm1, etc..
 If not named in that way, `port name` will be autimatically named as `rfcomm(N)` instead of what we type. `device's address` could be easily found through bluetooth management tools.
 The argument of 'channel' could be ignored, and the default value is 1.
-More information of `rfcomm` command can be referred to https://www.systutorials.com/docs/linux/man/1-rfcomm/.
+Documentation of `rfcomm` command can be referred to [here](https://www.systutorials.com/docs/linux/man/1-rfcomm/).

 Now, in our example, you should find a new file named of `rfcomm0` in `/dev` folder.
 The path `/dev/rfcomm0` will be used in the next step.